Other Resources Index

 3. What changes can we make that will result in improvement?

 These questions come primarily from the work of the Associates of Process Improvement (API), a collection of quality experts, thinkers and practitioners of profound knowledge, as defined by W Edwards Deming.
-They call these three questions “the model of improvement”, when used in conjunction with the Plan-Do-Study-Act (PDSA) cycle of learning and improvement, so described by W. Edwards Deming.
+They call these three questions the “Model For Improvement”, when used in conjunction with the Plan-Do-Study-Act (PDSA) cycle of learning and improvement, described by W. Edwards Deming.
 In practice, there are numerous synergies between the work and philosophies of Deming, Argyris, Russell Ackoff, API and others.
 The work of the Achieve Global organization and the fundamentals they teach through the Zenger-Miller facilitation methods are a way to extend these ideas of learning and improvement methods by skilled philosophy, practices and methods of facilitating meetings and workshops.

 Value Stream Mapping and Facilitation